Welcome to Plume3D

 Section titled “Getting started”New to Plume3D?
 The Getting Started guide walks you through:

-- Download the binaries — Downloads or Releases (platform archives); extract and run
+- Get the binaries — Email hello@wyldmagic.gg or see Get Plume3D; extract and run from your app folder.

 - Write an initial app — Create a folder with